-More than a specific spirit, baijiu is actually a style of alcohol and can be made in multiple ways, and from multiple ingredients.
-There is a huge diversity of alcohols within the category of baijiu.
+More than a specific spirit, baijiu is actually a style of alcohol that can be made in multiple ways and from multiple ingredients.
+There is a huge diversity of liquors within the category of baijiu.

-A few thousand years ago, something called “Qu” was developed in China.
-This is a block of dozens of wild yeasts and bacterias that are able to perform the saccharification and fermentation of steamed grains in a single step, without the addition of water.
+A few thousand years ago, something called qu was developed in China.
+This is a block of dozens of kinds of wild yeast and bacteria that are able to perform the saccharification and fermentation of steamed grains in a single step, without the addition of water.

 Distillation = bai

-The word baijiu itself often gets translated as white or clear (bai) liquor (jiu).
-Bai implies distillation, as opposed to other alcohols like huangjiu (yellow liquor) which are un-distilled.
+The word baijiu itself often gets translated as white, or clear, liquor.
+Bai implies distillation, as opposed to other alcohols like huangjiu (yellow liquor) which are undistilled.

-That’s why any liquor that’s solid state fermented and distilled could be classified as a baijiu.
-But while baijiu can technically be made from any grain, you’ll find baijiu makers predominantly relying on sorghum, a grain that made its way from Africa to Asia more than 5,000 years ago.
+That’s why any liquor that’s solid-state fermented and distilled could be classified as a baijiu.
+But while baijiu can technically be made from any grain, you’ll find baijiu makers predominantly rely on sorghum, a grain that made its way from Africa to Asia more than 5,000 years ago.

-Sorghum has a very high sugar content, and is cheaper than rice, and not eaten as often as rice so it became a natural choice in ancient China.
-Sorghum itself has a unique sweet flavor we are not used to seeing in other spirits.
+Sorghum has a very high sugar content.
+It is cheaper than rice and not eaten as often as rice, so it became a natural choice for liquor making in ancient China.
+Sorghum itself has a unique sweet flavor that we are not used to seeing in other spirits.

 Basic types of baijiu

-Two things make strong aroma baijiu particularly unique and fascinating.
-First, the mud pits become inhabited by the yeasts in the Qu which continue to grow and multiply over time.
+Two things make this type of baijiu particularly unique and fascinating.
+First, the mud pits become inhabited by the yeasts in the qu, which continue to grow and multiply over time.

-Second, parts of the used grains from each batch are added back into the pit with fresh grains after each distillation, creating what is known as the ‘never-ending mash’.
-In Sichuan you have pits that have been in continual use for hundreds of years, and one in use for 1,500 years.
+Second, parts of the used grains from each batch are added back into the pit with fresh grains after each distillation, creating what is known as the “never-ending mash.”
+In Sichuan, you have pits that have been in continual use for hundreds of years (one particularly old one has been in use for 1,500 years).

 These contain hundreds or thousands of live yeasts and bacteria that interact with each set of grains.
 New pits literally have no culture, and so a distillery’s history directly affects its quality and perceived value.

-Light Aroma Baijiu comes from the northeast of China and is made primarily out of sorghum, but with a barley or wheat bran Qu, sometimes with the addition of peas.
-It is fermented in smaller, concrete or earthenware containers, and has a fermentations period of around 60 days at a time.
+This type of baijiu comes from northeastern China and is made primarily out of sorghum, but with a barley or wheat bran qu, sometimes with the addition of peas.
+It is fermented in smaller, concrete or earthenware containers, and has a fermentation period of around 60 days at a time.
 It is known to have a more crisp and clear flavor, but still with deep funky undertones.

-Sauce Aroma has gained incredible popularity through the rise of Maotai since Zhou En Lai’s patronage made it the drink of choice of the Communist Party.
+Sauce aroma has gained incredible popularity through the rise of Maotai since Zhou Enlai’s patronage made it the drink of choice for the Communist Party.

 While so far it might just all seem like a lot of sorghum, the flavors and aromas of each style are immensely different.
-Rice aroma baijiu strays from the sorghum road, using, you guessed it, rice and making it very obviously different.
+The rice aroma strays from the sorghum road, using—you guessed it—rice and making it very obviously different.

-In the southeast of China in areas like Guangxi, rice grows abundantly, and you use what is at hand to make what you can.
-As a result, rice aroma baijiu is less common and mostly specific to the region.
+In the southeast of China, in areas like Guangxi, rice grows abundantly, and you use what is at hand to make what you can.
+As a result, the rice aroma is less common and mostly specific to the region.